EVNR 1010 Introduction to Environmental and Natural Resources 2 Credits

 EVNR 3530 Outdoor Recreation & Managemen 3 Credits

-this course will introduce students to the philosophy, principles, and practices underlying outdoor recreation management by examining agency land management and program and administration.
+This course will introduce students to the philosophy, principles, and practices underlying outdoor recreation management by examining agency land management and program and administration.
 Outdoor recreation behavior issues and human environment interactions will also be discussed.

 EVNR 3650 Intro to GIS 3 Credits

 This course explores the concepts of spatially referenced data presented with geographic information systems (GIS), and examines the creation, usage, and interpretation of GIS data.
 Topics include map projections, coordinate systems, and geographic databases.
-Students will gain hands-on experience through assignments and projects employing the use of GIS software
+Students will gain hands-on experience through assignments and projects employing the use of GIS software.

 EVNR 3710 Wildlife Management 3 Credits